DaDevFox/KC_ReskinEngine/Guide.md

 > A mod does not have to be limited to only one collection, however I recomend that you only put one collection in every mod so that anybody who want's one of the collections but not the other can subscribe to them seperately.

-# How to use the **Building Index**
+# How to use the **Skin Index**
+|| Subject to rework

-The **Building Index** is organized into entries of information which usually look like this, sometimes with a little bit of extra information.
+The **Skin Index** is organized into entries of information which usually look like this for buildings, sometimes with a little bit of extra information.
 ```
 -- BuildingName --
 Name: ...
 UniqueName: ...
 Models: ...
 ```
-Every entry in the Building Index corresponds to a building in Kingdoms and Castles.
+Every entry in the Skin Index corresponds to a building in Kingdoms and Castles.
 Entries usually contain multiple elements, which can include:

 `[Not Supported]`: If this is present, it means the building is not supported by the Framework